 The orange indicates the moment when you should stop adding things or review the content.

-    When the FPS reaches red and displays directly in the monitor, then the Project has already reached a situation of slow performance, and you need to immediately review options as below.
+When the FPS reaches red and displays directly on the monitor, then the Project has already reached a situation of slow performance, and you need to immediately review the options below.

 2. Optimize your Project

 Lumion does not prevent you from continually adding more content to your Project, but your hardware will only have the ability to process all that data up to a certain amount and still maintain good performance.
 If you keep increasing the Project's load, at some point, you will notice that the content will have an impact on screen redraws and render times.